Substances

 What Is A K 56 Pink Pill?

 Pink pills with the inscription K 56 are a prescription medication containing 10 mg of oxycodone hydrochloride, an opioid analgesic.
-It is a small, round, pink tablet, also called “pink oxycodone,” used to treat moderate to severe pain and available in various forms and strengths.
+It is a small, round, pink tablet, also referred to as “pink oxycodone,” used to treat moderate to severe pain and available in various forms and strengths.

 How Does Pink Oxycodone Work?